 France Cooking Vacation Interview: Chef Barbara of “A Taste of Bordeaux”

 Our chefs, and their passion for cooking, are the heart of all of our cooking vacations.
-In this series of interview blog posts, hear the chefs in their own words as they talk about their background, their love of food, and what they hope you gain from your next vacation.
+In this series of interview blog posts with The International Kitchen, hear the chefs in their own words as they talk about their background, their love of food, and what they hope you gain from your next vacation.

 When did you first start cooking?
 What’s your first cooking memory?